Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Problem formulation

-where $ \mu(t)$ is the approximation of the controller error (between the NN controller and the ideal controller adopted in the closed loop reference model).
-Also, the initial condition of the dynamical error state $\zeta(t)$ is $\zeta(0)=0$ because $ x(0)=\hat{ x}(0)=x_0$.
+where \(\mu(t)\) represents the controller error (between the NN controller and the ideal controller adopted in the closed-loop reference model).
+Furthermore, the initial condition of the dynamical error state \(\zeta(t)\) is \(\zeta(0) = 0\) because \(x(0) = \hat{x}(0) = x_0\).